- Education Home

 Enhance your field trip

 Add time to your experience to explore the exhibit, eat lunch on site or shop in the museum store.
-Chat with our scheduling staff to build a day that works for you!
+Contact our scheduling staff to build a day that works for you!

 - Add 30 minutes for Lunch and/or Museum Store